martylanger/t3/README.md

 - I still need to fix the sizing and alignment of the elements on my page, and before and after games I would like to have the auth actions on one side of the page and the "quick play" button (before sign-in) or stats (when signed in), as planned in my wireframe.
 - In addition to overhauling my layout, I need to add many other style elements to my game, which currently has a very barebones interface.
 At the least, I would like to restyle the board, the X's and O's, and the messages to the user.
 - I would like to add a "quick play" capability, which would use dummy credentials to communicate with the API and wouldn't display stats.
-- I would like to add the ability to restart an incomplete game - this is a feature that I didn't have time to implement, but that I designed my game to support.
+- I would like to add the ability to restart an unfinished game - this is a feature that I didn't have time to implement, but that I designed my game to support.
 (In particular, I chose to determine whose turn it is not by having a variable switch between X and O from the start of the game, but rather by deducing it from the game state.)
 - I would like to change my "New Game" and "Sign Out" elements in the HTML to "button" inputs instead of "submit" inputs.
 - I would like to randomize whether the primary user is X or O each game - or else to let the primary user choose whether they play as X or O.
 - I still would like to add the ability to play with another user remotely, as I designed some parts of my code to support that functionality.